 The panel will review these and other key issues:

-- What are the features of different types of renewable energy that must be considered when negotiating the PPA?
+- What are the features of different types of renewable energy and hybrid configurations that must be considered when negotiating the PPA?

 - How do "corporate" PPAs (including contracts for differences) differ from traditional PPAs?

 - What approaches can parties and counsel use to allocate risks and benefits in the long-term contract?